isomerpages/moe-bedoksouthsec/_information-and-links/For Parents/Financial Assistance Scheme (FAS).md

 ---
 title: Financial Assistance Scheme (FAS)
-permalink: /information-and-links/for-parents/financial-assistance-scheme-fas
+permalink: /information-and-links/for-parents/financial-assistance-scheme-fas/
 description: ""
 third_nav_title: For Parents
 ---
 Singapore Citizens in financial need can get assistance from MOE on school fees and other expenses.
-This applies to government, government-aided, specialised and some independent schools. *Learn* if your child is eligible.
+This applies to government, government-aided, specialised and some independent schools. *Learn* **(PDF file too big)** if your child is eligible.